Updated on 12 April 2019 - 15:30

 This information is meant for guidance only.
 You should consider whether you need separate professional advice before making specific preparations.

-For further information you can also read the UK Government's Frequently Asked Questions relating to the Technical Notice (225 KB).
-This document was last updated on 14 March 2019.
+For further information you can also read the UK Government's Frequently Asked Questions relating to the guidance (819 KB).
+This document was last updated on 8 April 2019.
 Please be aware that this document will be updated.